cs573-24s/a3-Experiment/README.md

 #### Program to Retrieve Data from Firebase Using Python

+- Firestore does not provide a direct download button.
+So, we use firebase_admin API to develop a program to retrieve and extract data from Firebase Firestore.
-- This was used because Python easily establishes a connection to Firebase projection making it easy to retrieve data and incorporate it in a Python application for manipulation
+- Python easily establishes a connection to Firebase projection making it easy to retrieve data and incorporate it in a Python application for manipulation and analysis.
-- The use of Python in Firebase for data retrieval offers great scalability making it possible to handle large volumes of data with ease
+- The use of Python in Firebase for data retrieval offers great scalability making it possible to handle large volumes of data with ease.
-- Python as a language offers a lot of flexibility in database manipulation as it can connect to any type of database like Object Oriented Relational Models or just SQL Queries it can handle it
+- Python as a language offers a lot of flexibility in data manipulation, exploratory data analysis, and data visualization.
 - Although using python can be a good and efficient way to retrieve data, security is always a concern as Python does not offer much flexibility in protecting data from things like SQL injections.

 #### Console Logging and Debugging